 Graphically, it’s all meant to foreshadow the trailing 4 day, 6 hour, 3 minute, 45 second, 14.5 nanosecond story paradigm coming with this time-travel thriller.

 Tony Scott’s custom of an ever-moving camera right in their midst, making the sequence personal in his unique way.
 The entire key event of the movie laid out as the opening titles is written on the motion picture screen, and strangely reminiscent.
-The complete clip builds to its stunning calamity with great care.
+With great care, the complete progression builds to its stunning calamity.
 The whole a setup to Scott’s colorful mayhem reaching its terrible bright glory by the scene’s conclusion.
 The sequence remains something to behold.
 A praiseworthy bit of filmmaking by someone, I daresay, we will miss for quite some time.

 Copyright infringement prevents posting the sequence on YouTube, so the slideshow will have to do.